-Kulima is working with an international team of experts from with SYKE (the Finnish Environment Institute), Stockholm Environment Institute and Global Climate Forum to revise the guidance on how to conduct impacts, vulnerability and adaptation assessment for the Programme of Research on Climate Change Vulnerability, Impacts and Adaptation.
-A draft of the guidance is available, with the final version due in 2013.
+Kulima worked with an international team of experts from with SYKE (the Finnish Environment Institute), Stockholm Environment Institute and Global Climate Forum to revise the guidance on how to conduct impacts, vulnerability and adaptation assessment for the Programme of Research on Climate Change Vulnerability, Impacts and Adaptation.
 It is intended that this guidance will complement that produced by the UNFCCC targeted at the National Adaptation Plans (NAPs).

 -Climate Vulnerability and Capacity Assessment (CVCA) of the Lamu seascape and Tana landscape, Kenya (WWF, 2012)